Exhibitions

 The exhibition then takes us into the gallery space of Photo North – Northern Photography Centre to explore the forest, transhuman intelligence, and ecological and geological change on a human and planetary scale.
 The three-channel installation Boreal Intelligence (2024) by artist collective Cesar & Lois makes the internal sensing and biological communication of various subarctic species tangible.
 In the exhibition, enclosures equipped with electronic sensors tailored to the forest light up according to the pulse specific to each organism, such as fungi, mosses, lichens and pines.
 The work envisions an ecosystem AI that could transcend the human-centricity of algorithms and orient technology towards a multitude of models that enable life on Earth; instead of human-built machines, machine intelligence should learn from the forest.
 The work explores the forest as a network of intelligent organisms and offers an experience of the forest as an intelligent system.
 Boreal Intelligence is one of the works commissioned for the More-than-Planet project and produced as part of the Meander/Boreal Forest residency at Oulanka Research Station, Kuusamo.

-The definition of forest and nature is also explored in Kotryna Ula Kiliulyte‘s installation-like work of photographic sculptures Forest Objects (2024).
-Photographed with a drone in Finland, Lithuania and Scotland, the forest landscapes reflect on the definition of the forest over the last few hundred years.
-In Kiliulyte’s work, nature is not natural; the translucent exhibits contain photogrammetric distortions and collages designed to disrupt the landscape.
+The definition of forest and nature is also explored in Kotryna Ula Kiliulyte‘s work of photographic sculptures Forest Objects (2024).
+The installation-like ensemble also includes two video works from Kiliulyte’s series Arctic Swell (2022).
+Filmed with a drone in Finland, Lithuania and Scotland, the forest landscapes reflect on the definition of the forest over the last few hundred years.
+In Kiliulyte’s work, nature is not natural; the translucent exhibits contain photogrammetric distortions and collages designed to disrupt the landscape, while the video works reflect on symbiotic relationships and question human’s relationship with nature.
 By looking at the landscape through technological enhancements, we also shape it – yet it shines and changes.
 There is a lot of reinterpreted data, but is there a hint of pine in the air?
 And is there a soft yellow streak of pollen on your cheek?
 I wonder if the ants have woken up after a long winter.

 From the forests we move to more industrial landscapes to reflect on the geological evolution of the earth, mining and the local and specific history of metallurgy.
 Felicia Honkasalo‘s video Spectral Matter (2024) is set in the town of Pyhäjärvi, which owes its existence to the operation of the Pyhäsalmi Mine.
 By extracting and refining the earth’s ancient mineral wealth, these industries have not only driven technological development and economic growth, but also created a global trade network linking distant regions through the exchange of metals and natural resources – a process that has shaped the way our societies and cultures function and are structured.
 This dark drive for profit is altering the landscape, disrupting ecosystems and accelerating natural geological change on a planetary scale.
 Honkasalo highlights humanity’s profound capacity to transform the planet, tracing the complex links between local actions and global consequences, and illuminating the intertwining of human desire and geological history.
 Spectral Lands is the second work commissioned for the More-than-Planet project and was created as part of the Deep residency at Pyhäsalmi Mine.